sag-gov-integration-unit/webmethods-container-deployments/docker/wm_adapters/bigdata/Hive/README.md

 Working connection and code by loading into IS the package at ./packages/BigdataTesting.zip Copy the package into ./work/is/replicate/inbound, and load the package in IS.

-Hive connection uses the wM Datasource: wm.jdbcx.hive.HiveDataSource ==> re-enter the password for the user "user01" for the connection to work.
+Hive connection uses the wM Datasource: "wm.jdbcx.hive.HiveDataSource"

+==> re-enter the password for the user "user01" (=password1) for the connection to work.

+## Login to relevant containers

+docker exec -it hive-server /bin/bash

+docker exec -it integrationserver /bin/bash

-## References for Hive initial setup:
+## References for Hive initial setup

 To load the employee table / data, follow: https://hshirodkar.medium.com/apache-hive-on-docker-4d7280ac6f8e